VirajBagal/APTOS-Diabetic-Retinopathy/README.md

 2. Many images had lot of black unnecessary background.
 I saw one kernel applying cropping image algorithm.
 Basically, some threshold was         defined.
 All pixels in an image with intensity lesser than that threshold were removed .
 I used that preprocessing, same data augmentation     as before and used DenseNet-121, EfficientNet B4 and EfficientNet B5.
 EfficientNet B5 came out to be the best.

 3. Now, I apply heavy data augmentation using  imgaug library.
+Apparently, heavy data augmentation didn't help.

+4. I applied GaussianBlur to enhance image to some extent.
+It improved my score by 0.6 percent.